Sherston, Wiltshire: Governance

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which performs most significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority, which performs most significant local government functions.

 An electoral ward with the same name exists, consisting of the parishes of Luckington, Sherston, Sopworth, Easton Grey, Norton, St Paul Malmesbury Without, and Brokenborough.
 The population of the ward at the 2011 census was 4,822.

 Religious sites

 The Church of England parish church, the Grade I listed Church of the Holy Cross, dates from the 12th century and has a high tower which was rebuilt in 1733.
 Nikolaus Pevsner called the church "impressive" in his Buildings of England volume.

 A Congregational church was licensed at Cliff Road in 1825.
 It remained in use until c.
 2013 and was sold for residential use.

 A Primitive Methodist chapel was opened at Grove Lane in 1851, and became Sherston Methodist Church in 1932 after the union of the Primitive Methodists with the Wesleyan Methodists.
-The church is still in use.
+The church was sold in 2024 and converted for residential use.